 “Success is not the result of spontaneous combustion.
 You must set yourself on fire.”

 No matter the life or career goals of students, knowledge and skills gained within dance classes transfer to all walks of life.
 Sparking a passion for learning in students can lead to success in whatever field they choose to explore.
+In order to ignite this spark, I implement the aforementioned methods with sensitivity towards diverse learning styles, cultural backgrounds and personal histories.
 My goal is to encourage creative and critical thinkers that will seek out, build and feed their own fires.